nkorgik/aiogram-lessons/README.md

 📜 License

-This project is not licensed or is unlicensed.
+This project is licensed under the terms of _the MIT license_.
 This means that you are **authorized** to use, copy, or distribute the project, except as permitted by applicable law.

 📧 Contact